-Contaminant (units) MCL Violation Y/N Your Water MCLG MCL Likely Source of Contamination Total Coliform Bacteria (presence or absence) No 0.11% monthly average 0.33% highest monthly average 0 No more than 5% of monthly samples are positive 0 (Note: The MCL is exceeded if a routine sample and Naturally present in the environment Fecal Coliform or E. coli (presence or absence) No 0 positive sample 0 repeat sample are total coliform positive, and one is also fecal coliform or E. coli positive) Human and animal fecal waste
+Contaminant (units) MCL Violation Y/N Your Water MCLG MCL Likely Source of Contamination Total Coliform Bacteria (presence or absence) No 0.08% monthly average 0.33% highest monthly average 0 No more than 5% of monthly samples are positive (Note: If either an original routine sample and/or its repeat samples(s) are fecal coliform or E .
+Naturally present in the environment Fecal Coliform or E. coli (presence or absence) No 0 positive sample 0 coli positive, a Tier 1 violation exists.)
+Human and animal fecal waste